 Our goal is to elucidate the interactions between host genetics, dietary intake, and gut microbes in order to benefit host health.
 Our current projects focus on the amylase locus, a result of gene copy number variation, which encodes an enzyme involved in starch degradation.
 Amylase gene copy number has been associated with glucose homeostasis, but knowledge of the underlying mechanisms is incomplete.
 We seek to determine the association of this locus with host health status.
 Additionally, we are interested in microbial involvement in starch digestion.
 Our research is interdisciplinary; we combine knowledge from genetics, nutrition, physiology, microbiology, and computational biology.
 Our findings could help to develop a systems biology approach to personalized nutrition to assist in treating metabolic disorders or decreasing disease risk.

 Poole AC, Goodrich JK, Youngblut ND, Ruaud A, Luque GG, Sutter JL, Waters JL, Shi Q, Mohamed E-H, Johnson LM, Bar HY, Huson DH, Booth JG, Ley RE.
 Human salivary amylase gene copy number modulates the diversity and function of the gut microbiome.
-Manuscript revised and resubmitted.
+Manuscript revised and resubmitted to Cell Host & Microbe.
 Preprints available on bioRxiv.

 Bibliography on PubMed:

 Poole AC*, Pischel L*, Ley C, Suh G, Goodrich JK, Haggerty TD, Ley RE, Parsonnet J. Crossover Control Study of the Effect of Personal Care Products Containing Triclosan on the Microbiome. mSphere, American Society for Microbiology.
 2016 May 18; 1(3).
 PMID: 27303746.